Anne grinning from ear to ear as she attends Epsom Derby Day in Queen’s absence - NewsBreak

 “She’s been breeding horses for over 60 years she knows all the blood lines and she’s won lots of races and she’s very knowledgeable.”

-Carson said: “She (the Queen) is the patron of racing and she has been a great advantage to horse racing.

-“Her racing is her passion and everybody who takes an interest in the royal family will understand that her hobby is her horses.”

-Among the famous faces in attendance were Downton Abbey star Jim Carter and fellow actress wife Imelda Staunton, comedian Lee Mack and tennis coach Judy Murray.
+Among the famous faces in attendance were Downton Abbey star Jim Carter , comedian Lee Mack and tennis coach Judy Murray.

-Staunton, who plays the monarch in The Crown’s upcoming series, said: “I’m very honoured to be in a place that the Queen obviously loves greatly – her big passion is horses.

-“I know there’s a big pop concert tonight, but I don’t think that was her passion.
-This is her passion, so it’s very nice to be here, somewhere that she really loves.”

 It comes after the Queen’s only runner Just Fine was removed from the World Pool Northern Dancer Handicap at the 48-hour declaration stage on Thursday.